samgabrail/web-blog-vault/README.md

 Web blog
 ========

 This is a simple web blog to demo use cases with Hashicorp Vault.
+The app communicates directly with Vault using the API.

 It uses python, flask, bootstrap, mongodb, consul, and vault.